proplot-dev/proplot/docs/why.rst

 `hue, saturation, and luminance <rainbow_>`_ that can trick the human eye into seeing non-existing patterns.
 It is important to use "perceptually uniform" colormaps instead.
-Matplotlib comes packaged with `some of its own <matplotlib_>`_, plus colormaps from the `ColorBrewer <brewer_>`_ project, but there several external projects offering a larger variety of aesthetically pleasing "perceptually uniform" colormaps.
+Matplotlib comes packaged with `some of its own <matplotlib_>`_, plus colormaps from the `ColorBrewer <brewer_>`_ project, but several external projects offer a larger variety of aesthetically pleasing "perceptually uniform" colormaps.

 Matplotlib also "registers" the X11/CSS4 color names, but these are relatively limited.
 The more intuitive and more numerous `XKCD color survey <xkcd_>`_ names can